epoberezkin/json-schema-consolidate/README.md

 These options are available in all supported validators:

-- allErrors - continue validation after errors and return all validation errors
+- `allErrors` - continue validation after errors and return all validation errors.

-- schemas - include some schemas, same result as calling `addSchema` method
+- `schemas` - include some schemas, same result as calling `addSchema` method.

-- formats - define additional formats, most validators support RegExp and functions
+- `formats` - define additional formats, most validators support RegExp and functions.
+Format function should return validation success as boolean for ALL validators used with json-schema-consolidate.

 Validator specific options can also be passed.